justusomari-glitch/Machine-Maintenance/README.md

 These outputs are combined using a Multi-Creteria Maintenance Decision framework to generate actionable decision

-## Key Feartures
+## Key Features
 Early detection for proactive monitoring
-Faiure probability estimation for risk assesment Intelligence Maintenance recommendation
+Failure probability estimation for risk assessment Intelligence Maintenance recommendation
 Experiment tracking and model versioning with mlflow

 ## System Output
-For each machne the system provides:
+For each machine the system provides:
 1. Failure probability
 2. Anomaly status
 3. Recommended maintenance types